 Moreover, injections of high dosages of vitamin B12 are very safe.
 Even when vitamin B12 is administered intramuscularly up to 3,000 times the recommended dietary allowance, it hasn’t any toxic effect.

-Guidelines of vitamin B12 supplementation
+Guidelines for vitamin B12 supplementation

 What should be your blood level of vitamin B12?